 Are There Any Side Effects Of Amla During Pregnancy?

-Also, you should avoid it in conditions mentioned below:
+Also, you should avoid it under the conditions mentioned below:

 How Much Amla Can You Eat During Pregnancy?